bmn-m/Stormshield-SN300-opnsense/README.md

 ## Networking
 Opnsense does not detect an active network interface after booting, even though I have plugged a network cable into one of the eight switch ports.
 Unfortunately, there is also no LED that shows a link.
 Only one interface and no link, for a firewall rather bad.
 But this should not stop us in our mission.
 As we have seen on the mainboard, there seems to be a switch chipset.
 You usually connect to a switch with a serial console, at least for the initial configuration.
-As we have seen on the mainboard, there seems to be a switch chipset.
-You usually connect to a switch with a serial console, at least for the initial configuration. on https://docs.freebsd.org/en/books/handbook/serialcomms/ you can find out: Call-out ports are named /dev/cuauN on FreeBSD. it also says that here are at least two utilities in the base-system of FreeBSD that can be used to work through a serial connection: cu and tip. we will use cu.
+On https://docs.freebsd.org/en/books/handbook/serialcomms/ you can find out: Call-out ports are named /dev/cuauN on FreeBSD. it also says that here are at least two utilities in the base-system of FreeBSD that can be used to work through a serial connection: cu and tip. we will use cu.

 ```cu -l /dev/cuau1 -s 19200```